OwnMarket/SmartContracts/docs/CHXTokenSwap.md

         ```
     - Click "Continue" button.
 - Click "Select an item" drop down button (to select the action from the contract) and choose `mapAddress` from the list.
-- Enter your native CHX Address into `_chxAddress` field.
+- Enter your native CHX address into `_chxAddress` field.
 - Click "Write" button.
 - Click "Confirm and Send" button in the confirmation dialog.
 - Click "Check Status on etherscan.io" button, to follow the execution of the transaction.